Katherine Lemos: Chemical Safety Board

 In May 2021, Public Employees for Environmental Responsibility criticized Lemos for accruing $33,000 in travel expenses and $20,000 in office renovations, and for hiring a senior advisor from Northrop Grumman for an undisclosed salary.

 In a September 2021 hearing before the United States House Energy Subcommittee on Oversight and Investigations, Lemos testified that the CSB is "on an upward trend".
 She said that she intended to expand the staff of CSB to 61 people by September 2023.

-In September 2021, the Senate Committee on Environment and Public Works approved the nominations of three new board members of CSB., and in December 2021, two of the three nominees were confirmed.
+In September 2021, the Senate Committee on Environment and Public Works approved the nominations of three new board members of the CSB, and in December 2021, two members were confirmed, Steve Owens and Sylvia Johnson.
+Once seated on the board in February 2022, Owens and Johnson openly disagreed with changes Lemos approved to a board order, which resulted in an expansion of the chairperson's authority.
+They attempted a procedural vote to make further changes to the order, but Lemos tabled the vote for a public meeting, which ultimately did not occur due to her resignation.

-Lemos submitted her letter of resignation to the White House in June 2022, citing shifting priorities of the board.
+Lemos submitted her letter of resignation to the White House in June 2022, citing lost confidence in the board's focus on the agency's mission.
 Her resignation became effective on July 22, 2022.

+In June 2023, the EPA Inspector General released a report stating that Lemos violated federal regulations for her use of board funds for travel, office refurbishment, and media training, but did not violate restrictions placed by a continuing resolution and did not violate regulations for the hiring of senior aides.
+Senator Chuck Grassley wrote a letter to Lemos requesting that she repay the money indicated as improperly spent in the report.